Are you considering selling your house yourself, commonly referred to as for sale by owner?

 How To Do A CMA Analysis

-Use Price Per Square Foot – The best way to compare properties is by looking at the square footage.
+- Use Price Per Square Foot – The best way to compare properties is by looking at the square footage.
 It is unlikely you will find the exact same house that recently sold.
 Instead you can compare houses with different square footage and make adjustment based on this.
+(Caution: There comes a point where the price per square foot will not be directly comparable.
+If you are selling a house that is 1,100 square feet, you likely won’t be able to compare the price per square foot to a 4,100 square foot house.)

 - Is your house close to a major road? – having to pull out of your driveway into traffic, or having a front yard that is dangerous for kids to play in will devalue the property.